OnlyBelter/learn_neuralTalk/README.md

 # Overview
+This repository mainly services our final project of computer animation class this term.

+Our group member: FeiSun and I

 Andrej Karpathy's code can find [here](https://github.com/karpathy/neuraltalk)

 # Dependencies